Shakleen/POS_Tagging/README.md

 # Part of Speech Tagging
-Perform Part-of-Speech tagging using variations of LSTM models and Transformers, on Universal Dependencies English Web Treebank **(UDPOS) dataset**.
+Perform Part-of-Speech tagging using variations of LSTM models, on Universal Dependencies English Web Treebank **(UDPOS) dataset**.
 I used this project to implement these architectures from scratch.
-I also learnt about the generational improvements brought about by each architectural changes.
+As a result, I am able to fully understand the inner workings of each architecture and how they are built on top of one another.

 ![Python](https://img.shields.io/badge/Python-20232A?style=for-the-badge&logo=python)
 ![PyTorch](https://img.shields.io/badge/PyTorch-20232A?style=for-the-badge&logo=pytorch)